Antipurity/conceptual/README.md

 	// ({1}, {2,4}, ({2,5}, {2,6}))
 ```

-The concept of broadcasting is the prime opportunity for parallelism (in particular, tensors should not be a conceptually fundamental notion).
-(Implementations *could* implement different-code parallelism too if they want to, *as optimizations* that ensure impossibility of invalid usage.)
+The concept of broadcasting is the prime opportunity for data parallelism (in particular, tensors should not be a conceptually fundamental notion).

-Implementations are *very strongly encouraged* to implement broadcasting with parallel threads and GPU shaders whenever possible (for likely speed-up factors of dozens and millions of times respectively, compared to sequential execution).
+Implementations are *very strongly encouraged* to implement broadcasting with code-parallel threads and GPU shaders whenever possible (for likely speed-up factors of dozens and millions of times respectively, compared to sequential execution).
 Even if not done so, inline memory caching of modern CPUs is most friendly to this operation (a likely speed-up of at least twenty times).
 Humanity has achieved its efficiency by forking and broadcasting its inventions onto lives; share in some of that.